Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Optimal transport-based machine learning

 We propose to solve \eqref{eq:prog2} iteratively by updating $\omega$ and then $\theta$.
 At round $t$, given $\omega_{t}$, we make one step of mini-batch gradient descent to derive $\theta_{t+1}$ from $\theta_{t}$ (here, we notably rely on the Sinkhorn-Knopp algorithm).
 Given $\theta_{t+1}$, $\omega_{t+1}$ is chosen proportional to the vector in $(\bbR_{+})^{M}$ whose $m$th component equals $h^{-1}\sum_{n \in \llbracket N\rrbracket} \varphi((y_n - \theta_{t+1}(x_m))/h)$ where $\varphi$ is the standard normal density and $h$ is the arithmetic mean of the $c(y_{n}, y_{n'})$ for all $n \neq n' \in \llbracket N\rrbracket$.
 Eventually, once the final round $T$ is completed, we compute $\tilde{P} \in \Pi(\omega_{T})$ that solves

 (again, we rely on the Sinkhorn-Knopp algorithm).

-The algorithm is summarized in Procedure~\ref{algo:SGD}.
+The algorithm to solve \eqref{eq:prog2} is summarized in Procedure~\ref{algo:SGD}.
+We have no guarantee that it converges.
+Note, however, that using the Sinkhorn-Knopp algorithm to solve \eqref{eq:secondary} for a given $(\hat{\omega},\hat{\theta})$ is known to converge~\cite[Theorem~4.2]{COT19}.

 In light of \citep[Section 1.3, page~25]{MAD2019}, we inject problem-specific knowledge onto two of the three main components of the transportation problem: the representation spaces (via the mapping $\theta$) and the marginal constraints (via the weight $\omega$), leaving aside the cost function.
 Furthermore, we resort to mini-batch gradient descent because the algorithmic complexity prevents the direct computation using the whole data set.
 A theoretical analysis of this practice is proposed in~\citep{fatras2020}.

 We can now exploit $\tilde{P}$ so as to derive relevant associations between mRNAs and miRNAs.
 We propose two approaches.
 On the one hand, the first approach outputs \textit{bona fide} co-clusters.
 We expect that the co-clusters can associate many mRNAs with many miRNAs, thus making it difficult to interpret and analyze the results.
 On the other hand, the second approach rather \textit{matches} each mRNA with at most $k$ miRNAs and each miRNA with at most $k'$ mRNAs ($k$ and $k'$ are user-supplied integers).
 Details follow.